| |

 food, treats, toys, collars, leads, bedding, cages etc. But I can

-us and George has been to invest in SIT dog training.
-It is well
+and George has been to invest in SIT dog training.
+It is well worth

-worth EVERY penny, and when you realise how much effort Sue puts
+EVERY penny, and when you realise how much effort Sue puts in and

 charge enough!
 If you are thinking of getting a dog or if you already